Sync your existing iCloud events to LACRM using Google Calendar

 - Choose the calendar that you want to use from the Defaults menu.

 - Click Save.

 4. Sync Google to Less Annoying CRM.

 Now that Google and iCal are synced up, we can sync Google and LACRM.
-In LACRM, go to your Google Integration page under Settings.
-Choose the calendar option, and follow the steps to log into your Google account and authorize the integration.
+In LACRM, go to your Integration page under Settings.
+Choose 'Set up calendar integration' under the Google section, and follow the steps to log into your Google account and authorize the integration.
 In the final step of the integration, you’ll be asked to choose which Google calendar you should sync with each LACRM sub-calendar.
 Match your newly created Google and LACRM sub-calendars up.

 And you’re done!
 You should now be able to create events via iCal or LACRM, and have them sync across to the other calendars.
 If you ever create a new sub-calendar in the future, you’ll want to make sure to repeat steps 1-2 in order to make that sub-calendar appear and sync to all of your calendaring systems